-If you look-up almost any article on gene therapy, two things stand out.
-The first is just how recently gene therapy has come to market and the second is how jaw-droppingly expensive the treatments are.
+Gene Therapy Technology: If you look-up almost any article on gene therapy technology, two things stand out.
+The first is just how recently genetic therapy has come to market and the second is how jaw-droppingly expensive the treatments are.
 The cost of treatment so seems to stun journalists that the price tag itself becomes part of the story.

 - Severe Combined Immune Deficiency (SCID)